bccsg/bcc.org.sg/content/activities/card-3-care-groups.md

 We meet together twice a month to share life, study the Bible, pray, and support one another on their faith journeys.

-Currently our Care Groups take place on alternate weeks at various locations.
+Currently our Care Groups take place on alternate weeks at various locations as below.

+---

 <dl class="row my-5 mx-lg-auto">
   <dt>Tuesday</dt>